LifeguardSystem/lifeguard-web-client/readme.md

 ## Dependencies

-The webclient uses `11ty` as its static site generator, `jest` form testing and `prettier` for enforcing a cohesive coding formatting.
+The webclient uses `11ty` as its static site generator, `jest` form testing and `prettier` for enforcing a cohesive code formatting throughout the project.

+The UI elements are custom web components composed of simply `html`, `css` and `js`, no external library or framework, and are organized following the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) methodology, those components can be found in `/src/components`.

+The logic of the system, that hidrates the interface with content and communicates with the server can be found on the folder `scr/app` and are written in TypeScript.

 ## Running the project locally